What is SD Card

 - SD (SDSC): The second-generation Secure Digital card was developed to improve on the MultiMediaCard (MMC) standard.
 It evolved continuously in a different direction.

-- SDHC: Announced in January 2006, and as the version 2.0 of the SD specification, it supports capacities up to 32 GiB for SD cards.
+- SDHC: Announced in January 2006, and as of version 2.0 of the SD specification, it supports capacities up to 32 GiB for SD cards.

 - SDUC: Announced in June 2018, and as the version 7.0 of SD specification, it supports up to 128 TiB capacity and offers up to 985 MB/s speed.